 If you fancy a trip to Connecticut, but with a spooky twist then you will not be disappointed!
 There are plenty of ghost stories to share involving locations across the Constitution State.
 There are also plenty of haunted inns and hotels to choose from!

-The Heritage Inn in New Millford, CT was originally built back in 1870 as a tobacco house.
-However, it was converted into a guest house some time in the late 20th century and is now said to be haunted by a pair of friendly spirits!
-For the most part, these ghosts do seem to keep themselves to themselves hanging out in a couple of the upstairs guest rooms.
-However, guests do feel their presence and every now and then someone complains of being tapped on the head by an unseen force!
+The Heritage Inn in New Milford, CT, was originally built back in 1870 as a tobacco house.
+However, it was converted into a guest house sometime in the late 20th century and is now haunted by a pair of friendly spirits!
+These ghosts seem to keep themselves to themselves, hanging out in a couple of the upstairs guest rooms for the most part.
+However, guests do feel their presence, and now and then, someone complains of being tapped on the head by an unseen force!

 (Please Note: This location is currently closed)

-Woodbury’s Curtis House Inn also has a reputation for being one of the most haunted inns in Connecticut!
-The property is known to be one of the oldest inns in the state and its claim to fame is an appearance on Gordon Ramsay’s ‘Hotel Hell’ television show!
-The celebrity chef is one of many guests who have encountered Betty – the spirit that is believed to be haunting room 16 of the hotel!
+Woodbury’s Evergreen Inn & Tavern is the oldest in the state, and it also has a reputation for being one of the most haunted inns in Connecticut!
+Its claim to fame is an appearance on Gordon Ramsay’s ‘Hotel Hell’ television show!
+The celebrity chef is one of many guests who have encountered Betty – the spirit believed to be haunting room 16 of the hotel!

-The most common reports here concern guests have their blankets either pulled off of them or tucked in tighter during the night!
-In general it is men who experience this as Betty looks after them!
+The most common reports here concern guests having their blankets either pulled off or tucked in tighter during the night!
+In general, it is men who experience this as Betty looks after them!
 However, there are also reports of a male apparition stamping into the room and removing his boots!

-The Yankee Peddler Inn was built back in 1891 and is believed to be one of the oldest inns in all of new England.
+The Yankee Pedlar Inn was built back in 1891 and is believed to be one of New England’s oldest inns.
 It was built by Franks and Alice Conley and was originally known as The Conley Inn.
-When the Conleys both passed away in 1910 it seems that they may have chosen to stick around.
-Guests often report strange noises, a rocking chair moving and even disembodied voices in room 353 which is apparently where Alice Conley died.
+When the Conleys both passed away in 1910, it seems that they may have chosen to stick around.
+Guests often report strange noises, a rocking chair moving, and even disembodied voices in room 353, apparently where Alice Conley died.
 There have also been reports of Frank’s apparition appearing in room 295 regularly.
-Many visitors say that the ghosts of the Yankee Peddler Inn love to indulge in a spot of hide and seek!
-They are often seen as indistinct wispy white figures from the corner of the witnesses eye, but will vanish if the person turns towards them.
+Many visitors say that the Yankee Pedlar Inn ghosts love to indulge in a spot of hide and seek!
+They are often seen as indistinct wispy white figures from the corner of the witness’s eye but will vanish if the person turns towards them.

 Captain Grant’s Inn is a stunning, rustic bed and breakfast that dates all the way back to before the American Revolution.
-It is listed on the National Register of Historic Places and throughout its long history it has welcomed all manner of weary travelers ranging from Continental soldiers to escaped slaves on the run!
-It is now one of the most haunted hotels in Connecticut with multiple ghosts in residence including the spirit of a woman and her two children who mostly appear in the Adelaide Room.
+It is listed on the National Register of Historic Places.
+It has welcomed all manner of weary travelers ranging from Continental soldiers to escaped slaves on the run throughout its long history!
+It is now one of the most haunted hotels in Connecticut, with multiple ghosts in residence, including the spirit of a woman and her two children who mostly appear in the Adelaide Room.